April showers bring May flooding….

 This melting snow and ice can also cause jams in your gutters and other systems that can cause backups and overflowing.

 Warmer temperatures also mean that water that may have turned into ice over the winter will begin to melt again.
 However, if you know Wisconsin springs, you know that we will still have a few more freezing cold days before the year is over.
-Because of this, many of the items that help prevent flooding around your home, such as drainage tile, sump pumps, and others can be damaged from expanding and contracting.
+Because of this, many of the items that help prevent flooding around your home, such as drainage tile, sump pumps, and others can be damaged from expanding and contracting as well as other common winter damage.

 How can you avoid spring flooding in your home?